-The American Academy of Pediatrics recommends all babies are put to sleep on their backs without any other objects in the sleeping environment to prevent the occurrence of sudden infant death syndrome and suffocation, but during waking hours, some babies spend too much time on their backs.
+The American Academy of Pediatrics recommends all babies are put to sleep on their backs without any other objects in the sleeping environment to prevent the occurrence of sudden infant death syndrome and suffocation.
+During waking hours, some babies spend too much time on their backs.
 As a result, they’re not strengthening much-needed muscles.
-To help develop all of their muscles and prevent flattening of their skulls, babies need to spend time in a variety of positions — including on their tummies.
+To help develop all muscles and prevent flattening of their skulls, babies need to spend time in a variety of positions — including on their tummies.

 What are the benefits of tummy time?

-According to the Primary Children’s Medical Center, babies who spend more time playing on their stomachs roll, crawl, pull to stand and walk earlier than those who don’t have as much tummy time.
+Babies who spend more time playing on their stomachs roll, crawl, pull to stand and walk earlier than those who don’t have as much tummy time.
 That’s because while they’re on their stomach, babies develop the head control and upper-body strength they need to push up and learn to crawl.
 In addition, as they shift their weight back and forth to reach for toys, they develop balance.
 Tummy time also lengthens muscles on the front of the body and strengthens back muscles.
-And it helps prevent flattening of the skull, which sometimes occurs when babies spend too much time in one position.
+It helps prevent flattening of the skull, which sometimes occurs when babies spend too much time in one position.

 How do I introduce tummy time to my child?